egerber/variable-monitor/README.md

 # variable-monitor
-Variable-Monitor is a library that allows to log objects properties overtime.
+Variable-Monitor is a library that allows to log objects properties over time.
 Variable Monitor exports the logged data in a standardized format, that makes it easy to have it visualized by other visualization libraries.

 ## Usage